 Best Museum: Ulster Folk Museum

 We really are not museum enthusiasts, at all, so this is definitely not our strength in tourism.
-We have never been to the Titanic Quarter for example (Titanic Belfast) which is no doubt one of the better-known museum attractions in Belfast (where obviously the Titanic was built).
+We have never been to the Titanic Quarter for example (Titanic Belfast) which is no doubt one of the better-known museum attractions in Belfast where obviously the Titanic was built (update: we have now been).
 But there is one museum we would pop into with visitors, to share our closer heritage, and that would be the Ulster Folk and Transport Museum, although it has been a while since I called into the Transport side (to see the Back to the Future Delorean – another Northern Irish invention).
-Otherwise the folk museum is set in a 20th-century village and showcases the old world traditions, lives, and crafts of Ulster and Northern Ireland.
+Otherwise the folk museum is set in a 20th-century village and showcases the old-world traditions, lives, and crafts of Ulster and Northern Ireland.
 You can poke through the houses, visit the church or bank, or just explore the surrounding rural houses and water mills.
 It is a bit far out from Belfast (a walk from Cultra Station, towards Bangor), but it is also relatively empty and amiable, unlike the busier museums and tourist attractions.